Mobile Menu

 • Binturong

-This post is part of a series designed to help teachers and homeschool families plan lessons for holiday celebrations around the world.
+This post is part of a series designed to help teachers and homeschool families teach kids about the winter holidays around the world.
 Other posts can be found below as well as the links to my other posts that you may find helpful in the month of December.

 These facts about Chinese New Year and resources will help you plan a comprehensive unit on Chinese New Year in China or holiday celebrations around the world.
 Another helpful resource to check out is this article, which offers suggestions for how to manage a holidays around the world learning experience in your classroom.
 It will help you with planning and teaching lessons about Chinese New Year in China, as well as a comprehensive holidays around the world resource.